-a.
-Definitions
+2.1 Definitions

 Technically, a tropical cyclone is a cyclone that originates over tropical oceans and is driven principally by heat transfer from the ocean.
-Mostly for the purpose of providing useful warnings, tropical cyclones are categorized according to their maximum wind speed, defined as the maximum speed of the wind at an altitude of 10 m, averaged over 10 minutes (except in the U.S., where a one minute average is conventional).
-Tropical cyclones in their formative stage, with maximum winds of $17 ms^{-1}$ or less, are known as tropical depressions; when their wind speeds are in the range of 18 to $32 ms^{-1}$, inclusive, they are called tropical storms, while tropical cyclones with maximum winds of $33 ms^{-1}$ or greater are called hurricanes in the western North Atlantic and eastern North Pacific regions, typhoons in the western North Pacific, and severe tropical cyclones elsewhere.
+Mostly for the purpose of providing useful warnings, tropical cyclones are categorized according to their maximum wind speed, defined as the maximum speed of the wind at an altitude of 10 m, averaged over 10 min (except in the United States, where a 1 min average is conventional).
+Tropical cyclones in their formative stage, with maximum winds of 17 ms-1 or less, are known as tropical depressions; when their wind speeds are in the range of 18 to 32 ms-1, inclusive, they are called tropical storms, whereas tropical cyclones with maximum winds of 33 ms-1 or greater are called hurricanes in the western North Atlantic and eastern North Pacific regions, typhoons in the western North Pacific, and severe tropical cyclones elsewhere.

-b.
-Detection and surveillance
+2.2 Detection and Surveillance

 Up until World War II, detection of tropical cyclones relied largely on reports from coastal stations, islands, and ships at sea.
 During this time, it is likely that many storms escaped detection entirely, and many others were observed only once or a few times during the course of their lives.
-This was particularly true in unraveled stretches of ocean and for storms that never made landfall.
-For example, very few storms were detected in the eastern North Pacific region, where there is little shipping and storms almost never make landfall (see Figure 1).
+This was particularly true in untraveled stretches of ocean and for storms that never made landfall.
+For example, very few storms were detected in the eastern North Pacific region where there is little shipping and storms almost never make landfall (see Figure 1).

-The War brought about several major changes.
-During the war itself, military aircraft operating from Pacific island stations and aircraft carriers were tasked with finding tropical cyclones that might pose a danger to naval operations.
-Although these aircraft did not penetrate the interiors of strong storms, that changed when on 27 July 1943, an AT-6 trainer was flown into the eye of a Gulf of Mexico hurricane.
-This marked the beginning of tropical cyclone reconnaissance, which became routine by the late 1940's.
+The war brought about several major changes.
+During the war itself, military aircraft operating from Pacific island stations and aircraft carriers were tasked with finding tropical cyclones that could pose a danger to naval operations.
+These aircraft did not penetrate the interiors of strong storms until July 27, 1943, when an AT-6 trainer was flown into the eye of a Gulf of Mexico hurricane.
+This marked the beginning of tropical cyclone reconnaissance, which became routine by the late 1940s.
 At about the same time, the very first radar images (Wexler 1947) of tropical cyclones revealed the structure of precipitation, showing for the first time an unambiguous depiction of the eye and spiral rainbands and allowing detection of storms that were up to several hundred kilometers offshore.